threewebcode/W3/guide/solidity.md

 6. Contract Deployment and Address: When deploying a new contract, a unique address is assigned to it on the Ethereum blockchain.
 The deployment process typically involves creating a transaction that contains the compiled bytecode of the contract and any constructor arguments.
 Once the contract is deployed, its address is known and can be used to interact with it.

+## Function Call

+When calling contract functions in Solidity, there are a few important concepts and considerations to keep in mind.
+Here's a deeper dive into calling contract functions:

+1. Function Visibility: Solidity functions have visibility modifiers that determine who can call them.
+The visibility modifiers include `public`, `private`, `internal`, and `external`.

+   - `public` functions can be called from within the contract, as well as externally.
+   - `private` functions can only be called from within the contract.
+   - `internal` functions can be called from within the contract and from derived contracts.
+   - `external` functions can only be called externally, typically by other contracts or accounts.

+2. Function Call Syntax: To call a contract function, you need to know the function's name, input parameters (if any), and the expected return values (if any).
+The syntax for calling a function depends on the context:

+   - Internal Calls: When calling a function within the same contract, you can simply use the function name and provide the required arguments.
+For example: `myFunction(arg1, arg2)`.

+   - External Calls: When calling a function in another contract, you typically use the address of the contract and the function's signature.
+There are different ways to make external calls, such as:

+     - `contractInstance.functionName(arg1, arg2)`: This syntax is used when you have an instance of the contract and its ABI.
+     - `contractAddress.call(abi.encodeWithSignature("functionName(type1,type2)", arg1, arg2))`: This syntax is used when you have the contract's address and ABI.
+It allows you to dynamically encode the function signature and arguments.
+     - `contractAddress.call(bytes4(keccak256("functionName(type1,type2)")), arg1, arg2)`: This syntax is a low-level way of making calls and requires manually computing the function selector.

+3. Return Values: Functions can have return values, which can be useful for retrieving data or status information from other contracts.
+When calling a function, you can capture the return values in variables for further processing.
+Solidity supports multiple return values, which can be assigned to multiple variables simultaneously.

+4. Error Handling: Contract functions can return error codes or revert the transaction if an exceptional condition occurs.
+It's important to handle these errors appropriately when calling functions.
+You can use the `try-catch` construct in Solidity to handle exceptions and provide fallback logic.

+5. Gas Considerations: Every function call in Solidity consumes gas, which is a measure of computational resources consumed on the Ethereum network.
+Gas is used to pay for contract execution.
+When making function calls, you need to ensure that enough gas is provided to cover the execution cost.
+Insufficient gas can cause the transaction to revert.

+6. Asynchronous Calls: Solidity does not directly support asynchronous function calls.
+However, you can use external libraries or frameworks like Web3.js or ethers.js to make asynchronous calls to contract functions.
+These libraries provide additional features and utilities for interacting with smart contracts.